This town seemed to be known as a spa town.

-It took only less than 10 minutes to arrive directly underneath the station.
+It took less than 10 minutes to arrive directly underneath the station.

-Ferries are playing a very active part here on Elbe, as we crossed it by ferry at Kurort Rathen, too.
+Ferries play a very active part here on the Elbe, as we crossed it by ferry at Kurort Rathen, too.

-By the way, in Dresden which is a too big city to rely on ferries, they made a bridge which caused the elimination from the Unesco World Heritage list.
+By the way, in Dresden, which is a city too big to rely on ferries, they built a bridge that caused their elimination from the Unesco World Heritage list.

 It was listed in 2004 and removed in 2009.

 They should have made a tunnel, shouldn’t they?

 Take a look at Germany’s photogallery